litmus-uwaterloo/Beamforming-Integrated-Neural-Networks/README.md

 # Code Sample and Data
 The repository contains one [TensorFlow script](/example_TensorFlow.m) and one [PyTorch script](/example_PyTorch.m) containing the entirety of each example, alongside [shared data](/Data) to run sample training and inference steps.
 Please run either script for a demonstration of the simple convolutional neural network architecture.

+These scripts have been tested using Tensorflow ver.
+2.10.1, PyTorch ver.
+2.0.0, and CUDA v11.2.